10 Innovations That Could Change the Developing World

 Lucky Iron Fish

 The Iron Fish is an object that families can place in a pot of boiling water prior to cooking to enrich vegetables with additional iron.
-The company works on a one-to-one donation scale, allowing individuals in developed nations to purchase their own fish while simultaneously donating one to a in need.
+The company works on a one-to-one donation scale, allowing individuals in developed nations to purchase their own fish while simultaneously donating one to a family in need.

 “The gift of making a change in this world is not given to people like us, we are too small, too insignificant in the scheme of world events; BUT, if as a result of our actions we save but ONE LIFE, we have changed this world, albeit in a very small way, but we have changed it forever, and who can foretell the result of the saving of that one life”.
 David Dutson